wavded/www/content/post/callback-hell.md

 > A "thunk" is a function that _returns a callback_ as opposed to calling it_._ The callback has the same signature as your typical nodeback function (i.e. error is the first argument).
 Read more [here](https://github.com/visionmedia/co#thunks-vs-promises).

-Let’s look at one example that enables generators for asynchronous control flow: the [co](https://github.com/visionmedia/co) module from TJ Holowaychuk.
-Here’s how to write our largest file program:
+Let's look at one example that enables generators for asynchronous control flow: the [co](https://github.com/visionmedia/co) module from TJ Holowaychuk.
+Here's how to write our largest file program:

 ```js
 var co = require('co')